Mac Miller: Influences

 Miller included Big L, Lauryn Hill, Beastie Boys, Outkast, and A Tribe Called Quest among his influences.
 He had a close relationship with fellow Pittsburgh rapper Wiz Khalifa, saying "Wiz has been a big brother to me with this music thing so far.
 Our relationship is beyond music.
 He really is just my homie, whether I will be making music or not."
-Miller also expressed admiration for John Lennon, he claimed that his background to his iPhone was of Lennon and that he had been a John Lennon fan for a "Long, long, long time".
-Miller also had multiple tattoos of Lennon, including a tattoo of Lennon's face and a tattoo of John Lennon's song "Imagine".
+Miller also expressed admiration for John Lennon.
+He had multiple tattoos of Lennon, including a tattoo of Lennon's face and a tattoo of his song "Imagine".